Techtonica/curriculum/sass/sass.md

 # Sass

 ### Projected Time
-- 2 Hours Total
-- 30 minutes for walkthrough of Sass slides (1 - 13)
+- 10 minutes for walkthrough of Sass slides (1 - 13)
+- 10 minutes Activity 1
+- 3 Hours to Activity 2 complete Code Academy Sass course
+- 30 minutes Activity 3
+- 10 minutes Challenge
+- 4 Hours Total ~

 ### Prerequisites
 - HTML
 - CSS
-- Know what a browser is - software application for retrieving, presenting, and traversing resources on the web (processor).
+- Know that a browser is a software application for retrieving, presenting, and traversing resources on the web (processor).
-- Know what a preprocessor is - a program that processes its input data (Sass) to produce output that is used as an input (in the form of CSS) so that it can be understood by another program (our browsers).
+- Know that a preprocessor is a program that processes its input data (Sass) to produce output that is used as an input (in the form of CSS) so that it can be understood by other programs like our browsers.

 ### Motivation
 **Sass** is an industry standard used by companies such as Vox, NBC Universal, and Toyota.